D-Sketon/hexo-theme-reimu/README.en.md

 ##### Header / Sidebar Icons

 The `menu` configuration structure changed in v1.0.0, allowing users to customize icons.
 When icon is empty, it defaults to the Taichi icon.
 You can fill in a hexadecimal number to customize the icon, supporting both FontAwesome and icon font.

+v1.8.4 icon supports image path, such as `/avatar/avatar.webp`.

 ```yaml
 menu: